Land Information New Zealand (LINZ) collects additional tax information when people buy, sell or transfer property.

 What is LINZ’s role?

-LINZ will capture the data in Landonline when properties are bought, sold or transferred.
+LINZ captures tax information in Landonline when properties are bought, sold or transferred.

 When is a tax statement needed?

 For edealing transactions, the Act does not require tax statements to be submitted to or held by LINZ.
-Instead, the person who signs the tax statement must give it to their lawyer who must hold the tax statement on their client file along with the A&I form (for the required 10 year retention period).
-From 28 September 2015 new data-entry screens have been added to Landonline which the lawyer (or their support staff) will then use to enter the relevant tax information based on the details provided in the tax statement.
+Instead, the person who signs the tax statement must give it to their lawyer or conveyancer who must hold the tax statement on their client file along with the A&I form (for the required 10 year retention period).
+The relevant tax information is entered into Landonline by the lawyer or conveyancer based on the details provided in the tax statement.

 Got a question?